EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Setup-Dev-Environment.md

         | macOS | bash/zsh | `source .venv/bin/activate` |

-3. Execute the command in your terminal to activate your vitual environment.
+3. Execute the command in your terminal to activate your virtual environment.
 This ensures that all Python commands use the dependencies installed in your project's virtual environment.

 4. From the integrated terminal window in VS Code, change directory into the frontend directory and run the following commands to install the required libraries in your virtual environment: